- Introduction

 Overall, by analyzing the research paper and highlighting the most important points, you can create a PowerPoint presentation that effectively communicates the key ideas and findings of the research in a clear and concise way.

-To provide a clear overview of the scope of your work, you have to create a tree diagram that outlines the key area you will be focusing on in this presentation.
-This diagram illustrates the relationship between the broad areas of your work and the specific scope of your research.
+To understand a clear overview of the scope of the research paper, you have to create a tree diagram that outlines the key area you will be focusing on in this presentation.
+This diagram illustrates the relationship between the broad area of research and the specific scope of your research.

 Tree Diagram Showing the Scope of the Work